Laneham: Local boys made good

-Laneham boys George Warriner and Enoch Hodgkinson left the village in the later 1700s for a career in London, where they became successful retail drapers with a shop at 124 New Bond Street.
+Laneham boys George Warriner and Enoch Hodgkinson left the village in the late 1700s for a career in London, where they became successful retail drapers with a shop at 124 New Bond Street.
 In 1788 two women were transported to Australia for seven years after being caught 'shoplifting' from the 'expensive' shop they ran.

-George (1745-1822) was born in Laneham to parents who married in the village in 1739.
-In London, he bought a nice house in Lisson Grove.
+George (1745–1822) was born in Laneham to parents who married in the village in 1739.
+In London, he bought a house in Lisson Grove.
 Having made his fortune, Warriner then reinvented himself as a country gentleman.
 He married a lady named Elizabeth and bought a small estate at Bloxham in 1797, Oxfordshire.
 In 1812 the area was visited by the famous agricultural author Arthur Young, who was impressed by the modern farming techniques in use on the estate.
 Warriner had a son, named Enoch Hodgkinson Warriner after his friend, who went to Oxford and became a clergyman at Footscray in Kent; Mrs Warriner's letters to her son are preserved in the National Archives.
-Bloxham stayed in the Warriner family until 1915 but his great grandson Henry inherited the Weston Park estate of the Earl of Camperdown, for whom he had been gamekeeper.
+Bloxham stayed in the Warriner family until 1915 but his great-grandson Henry inherited the Weston Park estate of the Earl of Camperdown, for whom he had been gamekeeper.
 Perhaps George's most enduring memorial is actually the secondary school in Bloxham, which is called the Warriner School.

 Enoch is less easy to trace but he had an active business career as well as the drapery side.
 He was a director of the Hand in Hand Fire Office, an insurance company, and owned properties at Blackfriars Bridge and Child's Hill, Middlesex.
 He was living 'above the shop' in 1773 and later in Stamford Street.
 Both he and George were supporters of the Lock Charity Hospital in London.
 He died in May 1810 at Stamford Street, aged 77.
 Hodkinson seems to have been a noted supporter of various charities including for poor clergymen and imprisoned debtors.